simon-toogood/eleos/README.md

 ## Installation

-Eleos is available on PyPI so it can be installed as any other python package.
+Eleos is available on PyPI so it can be installed as any other Python package.
 On Unix-like systems:

 `pip install nemesis_eleos`